Rafa Mir: 2021–2024

 Mir was approached by Valencia to return on loan for a €5 million fee in July 2023, with the club also taking on his €2 million salary and Sevilla's €3 million conditional payment to Wolverhampton.
 The move collapsed for financial reasons, and a late approach by A.C.
 Milan for a loan with obligatory purchase was rejected due to a lack of remaining forwards at Sevilla.
+On 16 August, in the 2023 UEFA Super Cup in Greece against Manchester City, Mir came on as a substitute for En-Nesyri near the end of a 1–1 draw, and scored his attempt in the penalty shootout, though his team lost.
+In January 2024, he turned down offers from foreign clubs in the hope of returning to Valencia; the transfer fell through, and manager Quique Sánchez Flores excluded him from the squad at Sevilla for the rest of the season, despite others' injuries and suspensions meaning that the club did not bring the maximum number of players to some matches.